WKOO: The Soul of Duplin County

 On July 1, 2017, Ray Boney exited as program director, and, as a result, WEGG dropped The Dream moniker.
-The Dream was taken off air at 3pm, and WEGG played a loop of Alice Cooper's Welcome To My Nightmare for the rest of the afternoon.
+The Dream was taken off the air at 3 p.m., and WEGG played a loop of Alice Cooper's Welcome To My Nightmare for the rest of the afternoon.
 Later in the evening, the playlist was restored, but with no IDs except for a legal ID at the top of the hour.

 By the following Tuesday, all new imaging was produced, using the callsign, WEGG, as the moniker, with the slogan "The Soul of Duplin County."
 Jay Starling mornings and Robert Osborne afternoons remained in place, and the format remained mostly the same but with a lot of the Hip Hop elements removed.
 Robert Osborne took the reins as program director in addition to his duties as general manager.

 The Vine Connection

-Owner Ken Santarelli accepted an LMA offer from The Vine Connection based in Washington, North Carolina, since the Rhythmic Oldies format was generating less than 20% of the station's operating costs.
+Owner Ken Santarelli accepted an LMA offer from The Vine Connection based in Washington, North Carolina since the Rhythmic Oldies format was generating less than 20% of the station's operating costs.
 The Vine Connection had also been operating WSTK 104.5 FM via LMA from June 2013 to March 2016 and again since March 2017, and previously operated WTOW 1320 AM from February 2005 to February 2008 and December 2011 to June 2013.
 Robert Osborne chose to exit as general manager.

-On September 1, 2017, WEGG became Urban Contemporary Gospel The Vine Connection with Mae Rodgers as program director, once again simulcasting with WSTK 104.5 FM.
+On September 1, 2017, WEGG became Urban Contemporary Gospel “The Vine Connection” with Mae Rodgers as program director, once again simulcasting with WSTK 104.5 FM.
 WEGG's office in Wallace was closed shortly after.

 On June 5, 2018, an application was filed to transfer WEGG and W263BE back to Conner Media Corporation for $50,000.
 Surge Media is selling WEGG back to Conner Media at a loss, having purchased WEGG for $120,000 and W263BE for $80,000.
 The deal also included a construction permit for a new translator.
 Ken Santarelli of Surge Media cited financial difficulties, the passing of his father, and plans to move to Viña del Mar, Chile, as reasons for selling it back to Conner Media.
 Ken Santarelli had not lived in the area since late 2016, and even said in an article published by a Kansas City area health club that living in Duplin County, North Carolina is "a fate worse than death."

 On May 30, 2019, the sale from Surge Media, LLC back to Conner Media Corporation was finalized.